Why You Have Bags Under Your Eyes and How to Treat Them Naturally

-First thing first: you’ll have to look at your under-eye bags and determine whether they are a swelling problem or whether they are simply a dark color.
+First thing first: you’ll have to look at the bags and determine whether they come from swelling problem or whether they’re simply a dark color.

 This will determine what treatment to use and which organ will need extra care.
-However, there are also some remedies that work for any type of under-eye bags, which we’ll share at the end of the article.
+However, there are also some remedies that work for any type of these dark spots, which we’ll share at the end of the article.

-It’s also important to decide if they are there permanently or just on certain days, after overdoing it with rich foods or drinking.
+It’s also important to identify whether they are permanently present or just appear on certain days.
+Some people, for example, only get them after overdoing it with a lot of food or drinking.

-Noticing when they show up will help you prevent them and treat them properly.
+Noticing when they show up will help you treat them properly.

 Swollen bags under your eyes

-If the bags look swollen and your eyelids are also swollen, it’s probably an issue of fluid retention, and therefore improperly functioning kidneys.
+If the bags look swollen and your eyelids are also swollen, it’s probably an issue of fluid retention.
+Therefore, the issue points to your kidneys.

-It may happen occasionally, like after having an extra salty dinner, or chronically, due to a kidney issue.
+It may happen occasionally, like after having an extra salty dinner, or chronically, such as when you have a kidney condition.